 The Committee’s Employment subcommittee, led by Michelle Steltz and Chrissy Pogue, empowers local employees with the resources and knowledge to effectively hire and manage employees with disabilities, while also working with employees to provide support and guidance during the process.
-Along with hosting special events, such as the Reverse Job Fair this month, the committee leads the Fishers Disability Inclusion Business Networking Group to connect vocational training specialists with HR representatives to provide a network of potential employees with area employers.
+Along with hosting special events, such as Reverse Job Fairs, the committee leads the Fishers Disability Inclusion Business Networking Group to connect vocational training specialists with HR representatives to provide a network of potential employees with area employers.

 “I love getting to work with other Fishers employers to discover this workforce and see the positive impact for the employer and the employee,” said Steltz.

 In 2019, 68.7% of working age Hoosiers without a disability were currently employed, compared to only 20.8% Hoosiers with a disability.
 This alarming discrepancy is something that Steltz and Pogue, along with the committee, are working to change.

 “We work with individuals who have amazing skills and are great assets to businesses,” explained Pogue.
 “We often hear how the students we support bring joy to the culture of the workplace, not just for their co-workers, but to the customers as well.
 It’s encouraging to see the work of this committee in helping to expand opportunities for students to have meaningful work as they enter adulthood.”

 Knowledge is power, and for both the candidate and the employer, knowing where to start is key.
 The following local resources, compiled by the committee, can help with that process.

 - Vocational Rehabilitation Services, commonly referred to as “VR,” is a state program that can provide quality individualized services to enhance and support people with any kind of disability to prepare for, obtain or retain employment.
 For additional questions on eligibility or to request support, contact 317-205-0100.